On stacky surfaces and noncommutative surfaces: The Centre

 Moreover we have the following commutative diagram in which all vertical arrows are isomorphisms and the bottom horizontal arrow \( \mtilde \) is defined by the commutativity of the diagram.

-By direct computations, one can confirm that the horizontal map \( \mtilde \) is nothing but the restriction of the multiplication map of the group ring \( \bfk G \) to the \( G \)-invariant subspaces.
-This concludes the proof, since what we wanted to show is that the composition of \( \mtilde \) with the following map coincides with the ring structure of \( \zentrum \left( \bfk G \right) \).
+One can confirm that the map \( \mtilde \) is nothing but the restriction of the multiplication map of the group ring \( \bfk G \) to the \( G \)-invariant subspaces.
+This concludes the proof, since what we wanted to show is that the map \( \mtilde \) post-composed with the following map coincides with the ring structure of \( \zentrum \left( \bfk G \right) \).

 \end{proof} \end{example}